 What is Piriformis Syndrome?

 The medical definition explains that Piriformis syndrome is a condition in which the piriformis muscle located in the glutes becomes inflamed.
 As this muscle is located near the sciatic nerve, this can cause pain, numbness and tingling along the back of the leg all the way down to the foot.
-In many cases, it is assumed it’s just sciatica and this is where mistakes can be made.

 But, if you really want to know more about Piriformis Syndrome, you need to look at the science behind it.
 By doing this you can understand what exactly is going on with your glute pain, then you can start using the correct rehabilitation program to get you on your way to recovery.